philipcwhite/Monitoring/README.md

 Graph View

 ## Updates

+4/28/2019 - I had some issues with my Mac being able to process POST commands between Safari and Python.
+Everything worked when processing from Chrome.
+Safari actually worked when the server was on my Windows VM so I'm a bit lost to where the error was.
+Safari was basically sending packets without the body so arguments were not present but it only occured when Python was running on my Mac.

+I've since switched testing to an Ubuntu based Linux VM where the webserver is working fine so far.
+There are a few things that need to be fixed in the existing code (website doesn't fully load the configuration, etc.).
+I hope to get a few of these issues fixed this week.
+After I finish testing the server components, I plan on starting on the Agent.

 4/15/2019 - I installed MySQL and Python on my Mac and caught a few errors in the code today.
 I have a lot of code to review/fix in order to make this platform independent but I think I can do it.